chrisgrieser/new-tab-default-page/README.md

 [Obsidian](https://obsidian.md/) plugin to open a note of your choice when creating a new tab, like in the browser.

-## Usage: 3 Steps
+## Usage
-1. Set the note you want to load in new tabs in the settings.
+1. Set the note to open in new tabs in the plugin settings.
 2. Open a new tab.
 3. There is no step 3.